fiotran/DailySchedule/introduction-to-angular/viewchild.md

   }
 ```

-In the first div on the view-plan.component.html page, add the below anywhere inside the tag
+In the first div, on the view-plan.component.html page, add the below anywhere inside the tag

 ```typescript
 #dailySchedule